Apagafuegos/Synapse/docs/MCP_CLIENT_INTEGRATION.md

 **Expected response:**
 ```
-I can see the following LogLens tools:
+I can see the following Synapse tools:
 - analyze_logs
 - parse_logs
 - filter_logs